-Using SRA20 is easy.
-SRA20's analogue output is in millivolt and SRA20 can be connected directly to commonly used datalogging systems.
-The upfacing SR20 pyranometer measures global solar radiation, the downfacing SR20 pyranometer measures reflected solar radiation.
-The irradiance in W/m^2 in each direction is calculated by dividing the pyranometer output, a small voltage, by the sensitivity.
-The sensitivity of both pyranometers is provided on the SRA20 product certificate.
+Using SR20 is easy.
+It can be connected directly to commonly used data logging systems.
+The irradiance, E, in W/m^2 is calculated by dividing the SR20 output, a small voltage U, by the sensitivity S. The sensitivity is provided with SR20 on its calibration certificate.

-The central equation governing both pyranometers of SRA20 is:
+The central equation governing SR20 is: E = U/S

-$$E = U/S$$ (Formula 0.1)
+(Formula 0.1)

-SRA20's low temperature dependence makes it an ideal candidate for use under very cold and very hot conditions.
+SR20's low temperature dependence makes it an ideal candidate for use under very cold and very hot conditions.
 The temperature dependence of every individual instrument is tested and supplied as a second degree polynomial.
 This information can be used for further reduction of temperature dependence during post-processing.
 In case the sensitivity is corrected for the instrument body temperature, the optional measurement equation becomes: